CMBAgents/cmbagent/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Multi-agent system for cosmological data analysis, powered by [autogen](https://github.com/autogen-ai/autogen).
+Multi-agent system for data analytics, made by cosmologists, powered by [autogen](https://github.com/autogen-ai/autogen).

 **Beta version: do not use unless you know what you are doing.**